 Rather than promoting outside your niche, you’ve now learned enough along the way to create a new platform for your message.

 10. Monetize Your Email Subscribers.

 Positioning yourself as an expert in your niche and promoting products through affiliate marketing blogging means readers depend on you for regular email updates with valuable information.
 They’ll want to know about new products you’re using, your thoughts on certain brands, and read your reviews so that they can make informed decisions.

-By incorporating an email sign-up within your blog posts, in website pop-ups, and on your homepage, you can grow your email marketing database.
-Once users have signed up for your email list, an automated welcome series will guide them on a specific journey, with the end goal of monetization.
+By incorporating an email sign-up within your blog posts, in website pop-ups, sidebars, and on your homepage, you can grow your email marketing database.
+Once users have signed up for your email list, treat your email list like a CRM.
+You can send an automated welcome series that will guide users on a specific journey, with the end goal of monetization.

 Your first welcome email should thank the reader for subscribing, discuss their specific pain point (and how you have felt it yourself), and develop a narrative around solving the problem.
 Once you’ve developed a rapport, further emails can include affiliate links, which will monetize your emails quickly and efficiently, without the need for your own info product or online course.

 The return on email marketing is well worth the time spent.
 For every $1 you spend on email marketing, you can expect an average return of $38.

 So don’t limit your affiliate marketing to just blog content, you can utilize newsletters and email blasts to stay engaged with your readers and make even more money.